After a two-year absence I drove over Terrigal headland in anticipation of our reunion.

 How lucky to have spent my childhood in this golden land of sand, sun, safety and shore.

-Families who give without expecting to receive.
+Families who give without any expectation.

 Families rich in culture, togetherness and soul.